 The Conservancy measures all related party financial instruments recognized in these financial statements at either the cost of the related party financial instrument, or at the cost of the consideration exchanged for the related party financial instrument.
-Measurement is based on the nature of the financial instrument, and depends on whether the instrument has repayment terms.
+Measurement is based on the nature of the financial instrument.
 The Conservancy has no related party financial instruments required to be measured at fair value.